 - → 1.
 Our Code of Business Ethics

 - → 2.
 Raising Concerns and Questions

 - → 3.
 Respecting and Protecting Our People

-- → 4.
+- ightarrow 4.
 Safeguarding our Information and Assets

 - → 5.
 Acting Responsibly

 - → 6.
 Acting with Integrity

 - → 7.
 Following the Law

-A local sales agent acting for Wolters Kluwer has requested a \$ 10,000 payment to be made to him to cover the cost of "meeting expenses" in order for a meeting to be agree to pay this additional amount?
+A local sales agent acting for Wolters Kluwer has requested a \$ 10,000 payment to be made to him to cover the cost of "meeting expenses" in order for a meeting to be arranged with a new prospect.
+Should we agree to pay this additional amount?